dimmykar/microrl-remaster/README.md

     * Command completion via completion callback

   - Quoting (optional)
-    * Use double quotes around a command argument that needs to include space characters
+    * Use single `'` or double `"` quotes around a command argument that needs to include space characters

   - Echo control (optional)
     * Use `microrl_set_echo()` function to turn on or turn off echo